-So like I said, this approach to DIY shampoo is cost-effective and largely natural, but has it’s downsides.
-I’d recommend it for those who are eager to try out something new or are interested in going the natural route.
+So like I said, this approach to DIY shampoo is cost-effective and largely natural, but has its downsides.
+I’d recommend it for those who are eager to try out something new or who want to go the natural route.
 But if caring for your hair is a priority for you, I’d say choosing the TIGI range of shampoos and conditioners is the safest bet for the best results.

 To conclude, I’m very conscientious about any products that I consume or apply to my skin or hair, and wouldn’t use (let alone recommend) a product that I thought would have any negative effects or reactions to my hair or skin for that matter.